"With full-span lives the norm, people may need to learn how to be aged as they once learned to be adult."

 Overview of National Statistics on Violations, Crashes, and Fatalities

 According to the most recent report by the National Highway Traffic Safety Administration (NHTSA; 2013), there were 35 million licensed drivers aged 65 and older in the United States, representing a 21 percent increase from 2002 to 2011.
 The total number of licensed drivers increased only 9 percent during the same time period.
-It is projected that the ...
+It is projected ...